Can Diabetics Eat Pesto Sauce?

 Long answer

-Type 1, type 2, gestational, or any of the rarer forms of diabetes all carry their own dietary recommendations, so there is no "one size fits all."
+Type 1, type 2, gestational, or any of the rarer forms of diabetes carry specific dietary recommendations, so there is no "one size fits all."
 However, the days of strict rules about what is allowed and what isn't are long gone.
 Food producers are no longer allowed to display "suitable for diabetics" labels on ready meals, and improvements in insulin regimes mean the condition is far more manageable than it once was.

 Sugar